top of page

 The Grip We Don't Know We're Holding

-Resistance is a funny thing.
+Resistance is a curious thing.
 It rarely announces itself.
-It doesn't tap you on the shoulder and say, "Hello, I'm here to make your life harder today."
-No, resistance is far more subtle than that.
-It shows up as tension in your shoulders that you've stopped noticing.
-As the way you hold your breath when you check your emails.
-As the tightness in your jaw when things don't go according to plan.
+It doesn’t tap you on the shoulder and say, "Hello, I’m here to make your life harder today."
+No, resistance is far more subtle.
+It shows up as tension in your shoulders that you’ve stopped noticing.
+It manifests in the way you hold your breath when checking your emails.
+It’s the tightness in your jaw when things don’t go according to plan.

 I learned this the hard way.
 Years ago, when I was still in the corporate world, I thought resistance was a virtue.
-I called it determination.
-Drive.
-Ambition.
-I would push through exhaustion, push through illness, push through every signal my body and soul were sending me that something needed to change.
+I called it determination, drive, ambition.
+I pushed through exhaustion, illness, and every signal my body and soul sent me that something needed to change.
 And where did it get me?
-Collapsed in a boardroom having a panic attack, convinced I was dying.
+Collapsed in a boardroom, having a panic attack, convinced I was dying.

 That moment taught me something profound: we cannot fight our way to peace.
 We cannot resist our way to freedom.
-The very act of gripping tighter is what keeps us stuck.
+The very act of gripping tighter keeps us stuck.

 Think about it.
-When you're in water and you panic, what happens?
+When you’re in water and you panic, what happens?
 You thrash.
 You fight.
 You exhaust yourself.
-But if you relax, if you trust, if you let go—you float.
+But if you relax, trust, and let go—you float.
 Your body knows what to do.
-It's your mind, with all its fear and need for control, that gets in the way.
+It’s your mind, with all its fear and need for control, that gets in the way.

 "Thoughts are real, but they are not true.
 We are not our thoughts."